-Broken authentication and session management in web development
+Broken authentication and session management in web developmentiFour Team - 26 May 2017

-Your website is your brand, your image and first contact with customers.
+Remember, your website is your brand, your image, and first contact with customers.
 If that website is not safe then your critical business can be at risk.
-The threats may come in many ways infecting website with malware to spread it to site visitors.
+The threats may come in many ways infecting websites with malware to spread it to site visitors.
 A single security breach can be a killer for a small company.
-Even if security breach in small business doesn’t trigger sensitive data breach, it still can impact on customer trust in view of
+Even if the security breach in small business doesn’t trigger sensitive data breach, it still can impact on customer trust in view of web development companies.

 What is Broken authentication?

-Broken authentication and session management is currently ranked 2nd on OWASP top 10 vulnerabilities 2017.
-It is a vulnerability which allows an attacker to bypass the authentication methods to prevent unauthorized person.
-There are many authentication schemes including biometric scanner, username and password, picture password, etc. Among all most common authentication method is to use username and password as login credentials.
-Web application should protect these credentials in order to protect it from breach.
+Broken authentication and session management is currently ranked 2nd on the OWASP top 10 vulnerabilities 2017.
+It is a vulnerability which allows an attacker to bypass the authentication methods to prevent the unauthorized person.
+There are many authentication schemes including biometric scanner, username and password, picture password, etc. Among all, the most common authentication method is to use username and password as login credentials.
+The Web application should protect these credentials in order to protect it from the breach.
 These are the ways in which a web application may fail to protect the credentials.

 - Unencrypted connections